WojciechMatuszewski/programming-notes/js-language/promises.md

 > Use reduce

-But the **why it works** requires deeper understanding of `Promise` API.
+But **why it works** requires deeper understanding of `Promise` API.

 ### Flattening and Fake Promises

 While reading `Async and Performance` by my boi Kyle, I learned a lot about `Promise` API.

 One thing that stuck with me is that `Promise` API has a native flattening behavior.

 Check this out: